Trailers Coming to Weems, Haydon Schools

 Trailers are being added at local elementary schools to accommodate significant student growth year over year, especially at the elementary level.

-The City Council held a public hearing Monday evening regarding a special use permit requested by Manassas City Public Schools to add modular classrooms (trailers) at both Haydon and Weems elementary schools—a move some think could have been avoided.
+The City Council held a public hearing Monday evening regarding a special use permit requested by Manassas City Public Schools to add modular classrooms (trailers) at both and elementary schools—a move some think could have been avoided.

-The city held a ceremony about six years ago when the last trailer was removed from the last school after having additions built to the two elementary schools, and building a new middle school (Mayfield).
+The city held a ceremony about six years ago when the last trailer was removed from the last school after having additions built to the two elementary schools, and building a new middle school ().

 So some are wondering why the school system is putting children back in trailers, and point to poor planning or the lack of a long-range plan.